brassagem-forte/bjcp-score/README.md

 ## About BJCP Score

 Somewhere back in time, Henrique Boaventura (@kidh0) thought it was a good idea to start a competition with Estevão Chittó to decide which one of them would finish first to brew all the BJCP styles.
-Bad, very bad idead.
+Bad, very bad idea.

 It grew up to the point of many people willing to do the same and now I built a system to simplify.